-My background is in production for live bands and solo projects - everywhere from rock to pop to hiphop.
+My background is in production for pop artists, live bands and solo projects.

 2 ReviewsEndorse Teo Multi Media

 I have done several projects with Teo and been SO happy with each experience.
 Whether it's producing my vocals, building the track, or instrumentation, he is top notch in all areas.
 Highly recommend.

 Teo Multi Media is the most qualified for anything you would need done in the studio.
 He not only produces, but he does excellent mixing and mastering.
 He plays multiple instruments and is particularly good at mixing vocals.
 He is very thoughtful and meticulous in his work.
 I highly recommend if you want high quality and quick turnaround.

 Interview with Teo Multi Media